angeloocana/JumpOverJump/c/README.md

 - Use a more efficient data structure to store the board history in a local cache
 - Use a more efficient algorithm to find the possible moves
 - Use a more efficient algorithm to find the winner
-- Use static inline functions where possible
-- Use const variables where possible
 - Add multithreading where possible
 - Save the games in a queue and create a job to write them to the disk
 - Fetch memcached keys in batches